History of the Jews in Hannover: Communities

-As of 2025, Hanover has four Jewish congregations, three ortodox and one liberal.
+As of 2025, Hanover has four Jewish congregations, three orthodox and one liberal.

 The Central Jewish Community

 Jüdische Gemeinde Hannover K.d.ö.R.
 (Jewish Congregation Hanover) comprising around 3,800 members in 2023.
 Chairmans are Michael Fürst, Dan Litvan and Juri Gurewich. the Rabbi is Shimon Kutnovsky-Liak.

 In 1953, a Jewish retirement home was inaugurated at Haeckelstraße 6 in the Bult district.
 In the course of the following years, further Jews residing in Hanover were accepted as members of the congregation.
 Beginning in 1957, regular religious instruction was again held for Jewish children.
 The next steps were the construction of a new Jewish community center at Haeckelstraße 10 with a high-rise residential building, a hall for cultural purposes, school rooms, a community office and club rooms.
 In 1963, the new synagogue on Haeckelstraße was built and inaugurated on November 10, 1963.
 After 1990, community life was considerably expanded, especially in the areas of youth, cultural, social and senior citizen work.
 The membership of the Jewish Community of Hanover increased from originally 900 to about 5000 in 2009 under the management of Arkady Litvan.